 We’ve had fun using the dice alone and counting the snowmen and also using the ten-frame by itself to practice counting all the way to 10.

-Additional Ways you can use the Snowman Counting Grid Games:
+Additional Ways to Use the Snowman Counting Grid Games

-Subtraction- start with the counting grid full of snowmen.
-With each roll “subtract” that number of snowmen from the grid.
+Incorporate subtraction by starting with the counting grid full of snowmen.
+With each roll, “subtract” that number of snowmen from the grid.